-A well structured file management system is critical to organising all your personal data in a way that makes it easy to find, and caters for the files you produce in the future.
+A well structured file management system is critical to organizing all your personal data in a way that makes it easy to find, and caters for the files you produce in the future.

-Do you have a cluttered desktop with lots of files, shortcuts, and folders with names you don't recognise, or with names such as 'New folder' or 'Doc1.docx'?
+Do you have a cluttered desktop with lots of files, shortcuts, and folders with names you don't recognize, or with names such as 'New folder' or 'Doc1.docx'?

 If you do, don't worry.
 You are not alone.
 I know the frustration when you are unable to find that important document, or the photo you want to show or share with your friends and family.
 If only you had named the file properly and put it somewhere easy to locate.

 I think a well structured file management system is something we should all learn.
 Creating folders, and files, is a basic computer skill that most of us now possess.
 It makes sense, to me, to make the best use of this skill, which in turn makes our busy lives a little easier.

 In this article we are going to look further in to what file management is and why it is important.
 We then look at file management best practices, and those practices to avoid.

-I then give you my own personal file management approach and design, which has worked for me for years.
+I then give you my personal file management approach and design, which has worked for me for years.

-File management is an approach for organising the storage of all of your files, in such a way, that it makes them easy to locate and retrieve when you need to.
+File management is an approach for organizing the storage of all of your files, in such a way, that it makes them easy to locate and retrieve when you need to.

 Businesses have had file management techniques in place for years.
 I recall being involved in the setup of a database in the mid-1990's that would allow users to search for names and descriptions of files, so they could be easily found.
 This was in the days of the 8.3 file format, meaning files and folders could only have a maximum of 8 characters.